-The rainy season, aka the “green season” or wet season is a wonderful time to explore Costa Rica.
-Aptly named for its vibrant emerald green landscapes, this doesn’t mean you’ll have rain all day.
+The rainy season, also known as the “green season”, is an underrated yet glorious time to visit this country.
+This season is appropriately named after its emerald green landscapes but don’t be afraid, it won’t rain all day.
 On the contrary, the mornings are typically sunny all year round.
 The afternoon showers are a great excuse to relax in a hammock and read a good book.
 And usually, the rain comes in quick bursts of heavy rains that stop as suddenly as they start.

 This is a great time to travel Costa Rica, as hotel rates are lower.
 Moreover, vacation packages are more budget-friendly and there are fewer crowds.
 You are bound to find beaches and rainforest relatively deserted except for the rich wildlife.
 Animals love the rainy season!
 Sea turtles arrive at the beaches to nest and whales migrate along the coast to give birth.
 Some of the rainy season months are prime time for certain seasonal activities like turtle nesting tours, whitewater rafting, and whale watching near Dominical and Drake Bay.
 With everything drenched in tropical rain, the entire country is lush and verdant.
 Even the dry plains of Guanacaste turn green.
 So don’t be afraid if it gets rainy since it will make everything come alive.